Graylog2/documentation/pages/streams.rst

 *************************************

 The most important thing to know about Graylog stream matching is that there is no duplication of stored messages.
-Every message that comes in is matched against all rules of a stream.
-The internal ID of every stream that has *all* rules matching is appended to the ``streams`` array of the processed message.
+Every message that comes in is matched against the rules of a stream.
+For messages satisfying *all* or *at least one* of the stream rules (as configured in the stream), the internal ID of that stream is stored in the ``streams`` array of the processed message.

 All analysis methods and searches that are bound to streams can now easily narrow their operation by searching with a ``streams:[STREAM_ID]`` limit.
 This is done automatically by Graylog and does not have to be provided by the user.